-Larry Grimm provided an update on the status of Protocol Revision Request (PRR) 822 (Removing Access to Restricted Computer Systems, Control Systems and Facilities), and informed the Committee that the Critical Infrastructure Protection Working Group met on August 31, 2009 and revised the PRR in a manner that concerned Texas RE because:
+Mr. Grimm provided an update on the status of Protocol Revision Request (PRR) 822 (Removing Access to Restricted Computer Systems, Control Systems and Facilities), and informed the Committee that the Critical Infrastructure Protection Working Group met on August 31, 2009 and revised the PRR in a manner that concerned Texas RE because:

-- All language originally submitted by Texas RE, including the title, had been removed - The revised standard was similar to a North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection standard - It now exempts all entities that have not identified critical cyber assets (only approximately 41 would be included) - Reports of deficiencies to Texas RE were required as informational in nature only and not as an admission of liability
+- All language submitted by Texas RE, including the title, had been removed; - The revised language was similar to NERC standard CIP-008; - Exempts all entities that have not identified critical cyber assets (approximately 180 entities were exempted in ERCOT and only approximately 41 were included; and - Reports of deficiencies to Texas RE were required, but "shall be considered informational in nature and shall not constitute an admission of legal liability.

-Mr. Grimm reported that the Reliability and Operations Subcommittee (ROS) voted to endorse the revised PRR 822 (with 1 abstention from the IOU segment) at its September 10, 2009 meeting.
+Mr. Grimm informed the Board that the Reliability and Operations Subcommittee (ROS) voted to approve the revised PRR 822 (1 abstention from the IOU segment) at its September 10, 2009 meeting and that PRR 822 will set to be voted on at the Protocol Revisions and Subcommittee (PRS) at the meeting on Thursday, September 17th.